 Sleep disorder demand

-Obstructive sleep apnea (OSA) is estimated to affect 30 million Americans, with the majority undiagnosed.
+Obstructive sleep apnea (OSA) is far more common than the “30 million Americans” figure that circulates in career content.
+Modelling published in 2025 estimates roughly 83.7 million US adults aged 20 and over were living with OSA in 2024 – about 32.4% of that population – and more than 80% of cases are thought to be undiagnosed and untreated.
+The gap between that prevalence and diagnosed, treated volume is the structural reason sleep medicine capacity keeps expanding.
 Sleep medicine capacity – including both polysomnography testing and PAP management follow-up – has not kept pace with the diagnosed patient volume.
 Telehealth sleep medicine has expanded, and NPs are increasingly the primary clinician managing PAP adherence programs, home sleep test ordering, and OSA follow-up.
 This is a growing employment segment within the pulmonology division structure.

 Salary by experience tier